Hangar-31/atlantamusicians.com/src/pages/scholarship.md

       - Sunday May 1, 2022: Auditions at our Local office in Midtown Atlanta (starting at 1pm)

       Repertoire requirements: Please prepare a piece or pieces of your choice that best demonstrates your musicianship for our panel of Union judges, with total audition time lasting no longer than 10 minutes.
-Accompanists are encourages, but not required.
+Accompanists are encouraged, but not required.

       Auditions in front of our Union judging panel will be semi-anonymous, with all applicants assigned numbers and proctored by an office staff member.
 AFM will provide warm-up rooms, along with a Steinway grand piano in the audition hall.
 All safety measures will be communicated upon confirmation of audition time the week prior on Monday, April 25th.